nswbmw/nana/README.md

 A minimal validator for any JavaScript environment.

-- ~150 lines of code, 0 dependencies, <1KB Gzipped
+- ~200 lines of code, 0 dependencies
 - Only 3 concepts: `pipe`, `transform`, `check`
 - Rich error context: `expected/actual/path/key/parent/root`